zgoda/brewlog/docs/deployment.rst

 ---

-Because the app uses OAuth2 for user identification, it's really necessary to run it secured with SSL or the providers will refuse to issue authentication codes.
+Because the app uses OAuth2 for user identification, it's really necessary to run it secured with SSL or some providers will refuse to issue authentication tokens.
+I recommend LetsEncrypt, it's quite simple, it's free and almost maintenance free.